 any damages caused by the resident and any remaining balance

-This Agreement may be canceled in writing prior to occupancy,
+The Agreement may be canceled in writing 30 days prior to occupancy

 Termination shall not relieve Resident of his or her liabilities

 and obligations.
-The Resident shall pay charges up to the time
+The Resident shall pay charges up to the term

-of termination, any damage fee that may apply and any charges
+of the Rental Agreement, any damage fee that may apply and any

-rooms within 24 hours of termination of their resident
+on the day of termination of their resident status.

-Is in default in payment for more than 10 days, except
+Is in default in payment for more than 15 days, except where

-of the performance of any of the terms of this
+performance of any of the terms of this Agreement.

 Damage and Cleaning

-Residents must keep their assigned room/suite clean and advise CLC
+Residents must keep their assigned room/suite clean and alert

 Damages: Residents are responsible for costs, expenses or

-liabilities resulting from damage to a room, suite or
+liabilities resulting from damage to a room by them or their

-additional cleaning required to return rooms to their
+cleaning required to return rooms to their pre-occupancy state.

 responsible for replacement or repair of the property.